statamic-rad-pack/runway/docs/resources.md

 For each of the Eloquent models you wish to use with Runway, you’ll need to define a ‘resource’.

-A resource basically tells Runway about the model and how you’d like it to be configured - which blueprint to use, whether or not it should be manageable in the CP, etc.
+A resource basically tells Runway about the model and how you’d like it to be configured - which blueprint to use, whether it should be manageable in the CP, etc.

 ## Defining resources

-You can define resources inside of the configuration file published during installation.
+You can define resources inside the configuration file published during installation.
 It’s located in `config/runway.php`.

 ```php
 <?php